casper-ecosystem/.github/profile/CONTRIBUTING.md

 - **Step 5.1:** Git Rules

     We use `gitchangelog` for all of our repos for change logs.
-For that, we need to follow the following convention when writing commit messages.
+For that, we need to adhere to the following convention when writing commit messages.
 Your pull request may not be merged if you are not following this convention.

 - **Step 5.2:** Commit Message Convention

-    The following are suggestions to what might be useful to think about adding in your commit messages.
-You might want to separate roughly your commits into big sections:
+    The following suggestions might be useful to add in your commit messages.
+You might want to separate your commits into rough sections:
     - by purpose (for example: new, fix, change ...)
     - by the entity (for example: doc, sdk, code ...)
     - by the audience (for example: dev, tester, users ...)

-    Additionally, you could want to tag some commits:
+    Additionally, you might want to tag some commits:
     - as `minor` commits that shouldn’t get output to your changelog (cosmetic changes, small typo in comments...)
-    - as `refactor` if you don’t really have any significant feature changes Thus, this should not also be part of the changelog displayed to a final user for instance, but might be of some interest if you have a developer changelog.
+    - as `refactor` if you don’t have any significant feature changes Thus, this should not also be part of the changelog displayed to a final user, but might be of some interest if you have a developer changelog.
     - you could also tag with `api` to mark API changes or if it's a new API
       or similar